-It is now possible to re-open meetings as long as the premises has enough space to allow scocial distancing and the maximum number of attendees does not exceed ten people.
-The “Online Meetings” page will indicate which meetings are physically open.
+It is now possible to re-open meetings as long as the premises has enough space to allow social distancing and the maximum number of attendees does not exceed ten people.
+Go to the “Group Pages” menu will to find which meetings are physically open.

 Please check our “group pages” as there are now meetings that are now physically open.
 There are in place a number of online meetings using Zoom.
 To find out more about Zoom and how you can connect to online meeting click this link : Zoom Online Meeting Setup

 To join meetings click on the Zoom link a few minutes before the meeting begins.

 |Friday||12h.30 – 14h.00

 All meeting times listed are Central European Time – CET.

 On each of our pages (menu item ‘Group Pages’) are contact details that can be used to call and find help and advice if you have a problem with alcohol – we are still here and can help if you wish to contact us.